babarrett/g80-9009/method-2-direct.md

 ### Pros:

 * Simplest solution in terms of hardware.
-    - Do not have to open the keyboard
+    - Do not have to open the keyboard case
     - No special controller needed
     - No additional boxes (kdm3, Breakout Box) needed
     - Need to create a DB-9 to PS/2 cable